himanshugupta30062/Sahadhyayi/README.md

 ## Previewing the production build

 Run `npm run build` to generate the static assets in the `dist` folder.
+The build process automatically runs `generate:sitemap` and `prerender` so the output contains a fresh `sitemap.xml` and HTML snapshots for important pages.
 To test the build locally with history fallback, execute:

 ```sh
 npm run preview